jmrphy/course_public_policy/README.md

 #### Aims and Objectives

-This module provides a Master's level introduction to how and why public policy is produced, interrogating the conditions under which "public" is perhaps only a euphemism and the ways in which the democratic quality of public policymaking can be improved.
-It looks at emerging trends and ideas in the policy world about how to orient the policy process more towards the public, and critically examines the desirability and plausibility of many of these moves.
+This module provides a master's level introduction to complex relationship between democracy and public policy.
+Can democracies deliver long-term policy making?
+Does policy making rely on the exclusion of certain interests and therefore run counter to democratic demands?
+Are the complex processes of delivering policy such that public service provision can meet democratic norms?
 The course will draw upon real-world examples to illuminate academic debates, encouraging students to make links between theory and practice.

 The course aims to familiarise students with key arguments about inclusion and exclusion in public policymaking, and to give them the tools required to critically analyse them.
 The theoretical/conceptual material is complemented by empirical cases studies of real-world issues in public policy.
 Where appropriate, students will also be introduced to academic scholarship which sometimes challenges the intentions and expectations of bureaucrats, activists, policymakers, and mass publics.
 The case studies will make use of primary policy documents – such as government white papers, parliamentary papers, think tank reports etc. – which help contextualize the academic material, and expose students to ‘real world’ policy making.

 #### Course Structure

 The module is delivered through a series of 12 two-hour seminars.
 Across the span of twelve 2-hour seminar sessions, a range of topics related to the overarching theme will be explored.
 The co-convenors will outline alternative viewpoints each week, encouraging students to engage deeply and critically with the material.
-This handbook outlines a series of theoretical questions for discussion in the seminar, as well as specific questions/tasks in relation to the case material.
+This handbook outlines a series of questions for discussion in the seminar, as well as specific questions/tasks in relation to the case material.
 In preparation for each seminar, please attempt to read as many of the core readings as possible as well as looking at and/or helping to develop the case materials for each week, as these will form the basis of discussions.
 We have endeavoured to make sure that most are available electronically so they will be easily accessible.
 The additional readings are provided for each week if you wish to read further into a topic, such as in relation to the assessed essay or the case study.

 This handbook is your guide to the material covered on the course, but please check Blackboard regularly for new materials that have been added (readings and multimedia will be uploaded there) and announcements (which will also be sent via email).